What precedes conception is always some level of connection.

 If one simply submerges oneself into the emptiness of preconception space, it is likely that unconscious habitual drives will arise.
 It may be beneficial, for a time, to follow those drives, to connect with those familiar needs.
 Our connections along the way are landmarks that indicate movement and progress, or the opposite.
 This is important for us to witness.
 But it also means that there will eventually come a time when connection demands more of us.

-'Inspiration wants to flow through me.'
-A bold statement, that I cannot currently prove.
+I cannot currently prove that 'inspiration', whatever it really is, wants to flow through me.
 But it is helpful in gaining a perspective from which I can act when inspiration doesn’t flow.
 It implies that there is something in the way that a new awareness is calling me towards.
 We could call it here an old connection that no longer serves our progress.
-With this awareness I can eventually release blocks and allow inspiration to flood in.
-When it does, it shines like a light on what IT wants me to connect with.
+With this idea I can eventually face and integrate anything in the way of my naturally inspired flow.
+That force shines like a light on what IT wants me to connect with.
 In this way I am guided.
 In this way, that which is conceived is immaculate.